 In business, how much of an effect has your childhood played on your success (or lack of it)?

-When I ask this question to my clients they quickly realise they’ve never really given it any thought.
+When I ask this question to my clients they quickly realize they’ve never really given it any thought.
 But, without the correct belief system in place you’ll fail at business.

 When I spoke to a client of mine about his limiting beliefs he didn’t make the connect to success straight away.